Building Preview Handlers

 Store this color and use it during rendering when you want to provide a background color.
-For instance, to fill the window when the handler renders to an area smaller than the region provided by IPreviewHandler::SetWindow and IPreviewHandler::SetRect.
-Note, however, that you should not draw outside the region provided by those methods.
+For instance, to fill the window when the handler renders to an area smaller than the area provided by IPreviewHandler::SetWindow and IPreviewHandler::SetRect.
+Note, however, that you should not draw outside the area provided by those methods.

 If this method is called while the preview is already being rendered, the rendering should be restarted using this background color.